A Driver-Vehicle Model for ADS Scenario-based Testing

 \section{Conclusion}

-Scenario-based testing is one of the primary methods to verify and validate the behavioral safety of automated vehicles, as mandated by industry standards (e.g., ISO26262 and ISO21448) and safety frameworks (e.g., Waymo's~\cite{2020:waymosafety}).
-Supporting such testing requires tooling to express and execute focused tests, such as the NHTSA pre-crash scenarios, which is in contrast to broad, exploratory test runs, such as roaming in dense urban traffic.
-To be effective, such tooling must allow for sufficient behavior controllability, realistic movements, and interactive planning of the participating road users to achieve the test objectives.
-Further, the scenario representation should aid understandability and reuse, and the execution should scale to at least a dozen interacting vehicles.

-The proposed SDV model addresses these needs through a combination of BTs and dynamic trajectory planning.
-The model encapsulates driver and vehicle as a single entity with a layered architecture that provides a user-oriented language to coordinate the vehicle behavior, and vehicle motion planning that optimizes for realism and achieving the scenario test objective.
-In particular, BTs provide a high-level description of discrete decisions, with a high-level of abstraction and parameterization to support controllability and reuse.
+\looseness=-1 We presented the SDV model to express and execute scenarios for ADS scenario-based testing in simulation.
+The model encapsulates driver and vehicle as a single entity with an architecture that provides a user-oriented language to coordinate the vehicle behavior and motion planning that optimizes for realism and achieving the scenario test objective.
+In particular, behavior trees provide a high-level description of discrete decisions, with a high-level of abstraction and parameterization to support controllability and reuse.